LidiaKovac/to-do-app/README.md

 When doing so, keep in mind all of your actions and other custom props need to be defined.
 Take a look at the React DevTools to build your interface.

-Best resource for React Component types is (https://github.com/typescript-cheatsheets/react)[the typescript react cheatsheet], a community curated repo.
+Best resource for React Component types is [the typescript react cheatsheet](https://github.com/typescript-cheatsheets/react), a community curated repo.

 Example from this repo:
 ```js